project-oak/silveroak/docs/index.md

 circuit designs (i.e. "programs") and not currently on the "compiler" i.e. the infrastructure that maps form Cava EDSL in Coq to SystemVerilog.
-Complementary work is under way at other research groups that tackle the compiler verification challenge for hardware RTL sythesis to gates e.g.
+Complementary work is under way at other research groups that tackle the compiler verification challenge for hardware RTL synthesis to gates e.g.
 [Verified Compilation on a Verified Processor](https://ts.data61.csiro.au/publications/csiro_full_text/Loeoew_KTMNAF_19.pdf).

 ## The Code